Into the Quark Sector?

 The Onslaught of Tau

-Stefano Dell-Oro (USA) talked about neutrinoless double-beta decay, a nuclear process that featured highly here.
+Stefano Dell-Oro talked about neutrinoless double-beta decay.
 I learned that Majorana (a particle which is simultaneously its own anti-particle) was theorised in 1937, having been hinted at by Enrico Pauli in 1930.
 (Charge-parity violation was also in the mix with the question of whether CP violation was in the lepton sector – another smoking gun hinting at something to do with quark behaviour?)
 Neutrino oscillation was first proven in 1998, around the time I had personally found myself fired into the quantum trajectory, and Stefano later referenced a family of experiments at Gran Sasso, where I'd first set foot on the territory of physicists.

 Cuoricino, Cuore, AMORE, and Cupid-O were cited on a single slide, and I couldn’t help noticing that the acronyms all reverted to descriptions pertaining to Love, ‘cuore’ being Italian for ‘Heart’ and the rest being self-explanatory.
 Never being one to take synchronicity for granted, I made note of this and kept it to myself.

-Neutrino signals, said Shirley Li (USA), allow for detection of neutron stars in latter stages of creation, in other words they provide a window to cosmic consequences no other particle can open.
+Neutrino signals, said Shirley Li, allow for detection of neutron stars in latter stages of creation, in other words they provide a window to cosmic consequences no other particle can open.
 Formation of a neutron star from a supernova to a black hole can take mere tens of seconds.
-On the hot heels of this information came Pascale Coyle (France) to expand on the KM3Net surveys, most specifically ORCA, a deep-sea infrastructure which charts oscillations with Cherenkov detectors in the water.
+On the hot heels of this information came Paschal Coyle to expand on the KM3Net surveys, most specifically ORCA, a deep-sea infrastructure which charts oscillations with Cherenkov detectors in the water.
 Due to its position, ORCA squares up to neutrinos coming from cosmic sources, anywhere in the traceable Universe!
 Muon neutrinos produce straight tracks, electron neutrinos produce shower-like tracks, as do Tau neutrinos – and this was news, for the Tau is the most elusive of the neutrino flavours - great fanfare at the LHC accompanied the finding of just one of them.
 ORCA’s data was above the Tau threshold, and “that makes things interesting,” said Paschal.
-Deeply and passionately, I silently agreed.
-At the end of his presentation, refreshingly accompanied by video footage of the experiment in situ, a pod of pilot whales escorted their boat back to shore after deporting the equipment, which could easily be taken as a thumbs-up from Gaia that all is well with these investigations, and we have much to learn of great importance.
+I silently agreed.
+In his final video, a pod of pilot whales escorted their boat back to shore after deporting the equipment, which could be taken as a thumbs-up from Gaia that all is well with these investigations.

-Tau didn’t stop there, but graced us with its presence in the next lecture by Jason Koskinen (Denmark) on the IceCube and PINGU experiments, carried out in deep-core Antarctic ice and gathering data on 41–42,000 events over the course of just 2 years, again of broad-spectrum cosmic origin.
+Tau didn’t stop there, but appeared in the lecture by Jason Koskinen on the IceCube and PINGU experiments, carried out in deep-core Antarctic ice and gathering data on 41–42,000 events over the course of just 2 years, again of broad-spectrum cosmic origin.
 While “unitarity needs improving upon,” Jason pledged that Tau appearances and tests of oscillation unitarity are coming out now.